 The Mandarin Language

-Our Children's House classrooms have full immersion programs that take maximal advantage of young children's sensitive period for language.
+Our Children's House and Toddler language classrooms have full immersion programs that take maximal advantage of young children's sensitive period for language.
 Our elementary community has a bilingual language program that afford students the opportunity to gain mastery both of English and of Mandarin, getting lesson content and explicit language instruction in both tongues.

-There is tremendous amount of evidence from psychology, neuroscience, and education research that fluency in a second language has a significant impact on executive functioning.
+There is evidence from psychology, neuroscience, and education research that fluency in a second language has a significant impact on executive functioning.
 So Mandarin is doubly a gift for Polis students: it opens up new vistas of Chinese culture, and opens new vistas in the very stuff of thought.